This statement covers the South Holland District Council website.

 When using online forms, session timeouts can cause data to be lost where the page button has not been activated within a certain timeframe.
 Work to provide a timeout extension solution will be completed by March 2021.

 One of the first interactive items on a web page should be a link to the beginning of the main content, bypassing blocks of material that are repeated on multiple web pages.
-Work to provide this mechanism will be completed by March 2021.
+This work to provide this mechanism was completed in March 2021.

 Unlabelled form fields